pritideshpande66-create/Fantum_support/README.md

 # Fantum_support
-Phantom Support is an AI-powered customer support chatbot built for handling real user queries in a scalable and reliable way.
+Fantom Support is an AI-powered customer support chatbot built for handling real user queries in a scalable and reliable way.